Best Pellet Smokers or Grills for 2017. Find our Pellet Smoker reviews, comparison charts and buying guides to help you buy the right smoker for YOU.

-This pellet grill comes with foldable legs which makes it portable.
+This pellet grill comes with foldable legs which make it portable.
 You can easily move it thanks to the attached wheels.
-If you go for camping and have an electric power source at your disposal, then this grill would be a great option, as it offers convenient use with the same smoky flavor that you are accustomed to with traditional grills.
+If you go for camping and have an electric power source at your disposal, then this grill would be a great option, as it is convenient to use with the same smoky flavor that you are accustomed to with traditional grills.

 Overall, if you are a beginner or need something for occasional grilling, then you can consider this option, however, there is a clear compromise in terms of quality.

 Pellet grills manage to provide the distinct wood flavor to your food.
 They use pellets as a major fuel source and also rely on electricity for digital control.